 [103.
 Deleted by No. 34 of 1999 s.
 35.]

 103A.
-Returns
+Duty of insurers etc. to give WorkCover WA information

 (1) A person being or having been an insurer, a self-insurer, or a person referred to in section 292(2)(a) or (b) or (3) who refuses or fails to furnish to WorkCover WA, within such reasonable time as is specified by WorkCover WA, any information or return requested in writing by WorkCover WA in order to enable it to compile and record such statistics, records and reports as it considers desirable for the better administration of this Act, commits an offence.

 (2) A person who furnishes to WorkCover WA under subsection (1) any information or return that is false in a material particular commits an offence.